GivailsonNeves/udacity-mobile-flashcards/README.md

 ## Tecnologies

-This project is created using React Native, Redux and a Expo.
+This project was created using React Native, Redux and a Expo.
 After you installed the basic dependencies you can test your project over Expo or just using React's CLI comands.

 ### expo